kevinkenzhao/rpi-vpn/README.md

 **firewall-openvpn-rules.sh** applies iptables NAT and Forwarding rules between the tunnels from our OpenVPN client(s) to the OpenVPN server and from the Pi to ProtonVPN.

+**pihole_while_vpn.sh** creates a macvlan bridge on eth0, adds 192.168.0.100/32 to the bridge, and creates a route to 192.168.0.0/24.

 **up.sh** is executed upon connection to ProtonVPN.
+Similarly, **down.sh** is executed upon connnection teardown.
 To achieve this, we must include the following in our .ovpn config file which we had downloaded from the ProtonVPN portal:
 ```
-script-security 2
+--script-security 2
-up /etc/openvpn/up.sh
+--up /etc/openvpn/up.sh
+--down /etc/openvpn/down.sh
 ```

-Similarly, **down.sh** is executed upon teardown of connection to ProtonVPN.
+To automate the login process, we log our ProtonVPN credentials into a text file and pass it into the .ovpn configuration using the ```auth-user-pass /etc/openvpn/login.txt``` directive.
+##### Warning: credentials are neither encrypted nor encoded

 ## Remediating DNS Leak